spdx/license-list-XML/DOCS/xml-fields.md

 ### License metadata

-There are three optional first-level metadata fields that can be nested immediately under `<license>` or `<exception>`, each of which is optional:
+There are three optional first-level metadata fields that can be placed immediately under `<license>` or `<exception>`, each of which is optional:

 * **`<crossRefs>`**: Defines cross-references to URLs where the license can be found in use by one or a few projects, and (if applicable) where posted by the license steward
 * **`<notes>`**: Describes general comments about the license; if deprecated, also briefly explain the reason for deprecating the license identifier